ksoloti/ksoloti/README.md

 Fork with a standalone patcher and firmware edits for the Ksoloti Core board by ksoloti.axo@gmail.com

+This patcher has legacy support for Axoloti boards.

 Axoloti is a platform for sketching music-DSP algorithms running on standalone hardware.